E. T. Bedford: Career

 Bedford spent his time working on the farm with his father and neighbors.
 One of his proudest moments was buying a winter jacket from the money he earned as a 14-year-old farm hand.
 Frederick Thomas was a farmer and made a large amount of money selling onions, which had a large boom post-Civil War.
 Taking what he learned from farming with his father and the community, E.T. joined Charles Pratt and Company as a salesman.

 Bedford helped the chemist Robert Chesebrough establish sales for his new product, Vaseline.
 By 1880, Bedford was the managing partner of the firm Thompson and Bedford Company, Limited, consisting of R.J.
 Thompson, himself, Charles Pratt, and Henry H. Rogers, most of whom became prominent leaders in petroleum through the Standard Oil Co.
 His firm was the eastern selling agents for Standard Oil, which owned the majority stake in his company's stock.
 Thompson retired and Bedford became the president of the company on May 15, 1911.
 The Standard Oil Company was dissolved under the Sherman Antitrust Act.
 His department at the Standard Oil Company became the Thompson and Bedford department again, but with Thompson retired, Bedford was the president and head of the company once more.

 In 1903, Bedford was elected director of the Standard Oil Company of New Jersey.
 On January 1, 1909, he retired from active management of the company to pursue his interest in the Corn Products Refining Company (CPRC), which was an $80 million company of which he was president.
-After a public sale of $10 million in bonds, Bedford was able to make the CPRC grow and become incredibly profitable, with a profit of over $3 million per year.
+After a public sale of $10 million in bonds, Bedford was able to make the CPRC grow and become highly profitable, with a profit of over $3 million per year.